Viera High School: Academics

 In 2011, students averaged a score of 71 on the advanced-placement examinations, among the highest in the region.

-In April 2021, US News and World Report ranked VHS in the top 7% of schools in the nation, ranked 1,265 out of 18,000 US high schools.
+In April 2021, U.S. News & World Report ranked VHS in the top 7% of schools in the nation, ranked 1,265 out of 18,000 US high schools.

 Viera High School is ranked 100th within the state of Florida as a BEST High School by the US News and World Report Rankings.

 Viera High School was ranked by the Florida Department of Education as a School for Excellence.

 Viera High School raised the graduation rate to 98% in 2024, the highest in school history.

 75% of Viera High School student graduate with Career and College Acceleration.

 Viera High offers over 20 Advanced Placement college level classes and plans to offer additional classes in the coming years.
 697 Advanced Placement exams given in 2024 to students to earn college credit while at Viera High School.

 The School also provides multiple academic programs: